The Matrix Resurrections trailer teases the sequel we always wanted

 Bringing back key characters from the trilogy (and hiring some of the same actors in the process) will go a long way towards that.
 Telling a story that gives nods to its past while taking the franchise forward in new directions, too, should massively help.

 Throw in plenty of over the top action set pieces and more Matrix lore, and The Matrix Resurrections should be the biggest film of the 2021 Holiday season.
-It's about time we received a brilliant sequel to the original – and The Matrix Resurrections can deliver on that promise.
+It's about time we received a brilliant sequel to the original – and, based on its trailer, The Matrix Resurrections has the opportunity to deliver on that front.